Catholic Prayer For All Saints Day

 Third, Catholics give alms on All Saints day in order to help the poor and needy.
 This custom goes back to early Christian times when Jesus said “give what you have left over after you have given alms.”
 The Church encourages people of all income levels to give alms however they choose- whether it be through charity shops, online Giving Accounts, or direct donations- so that everyone can participate in this important tradition.

-READ: Catholic Prayer For Wisdom
+READ: Catholic Bedtime Prayer For Adults

 You May Also Like